-From the architect.
+Text description provided by the architects.
 This project is a new home for a young family.
 Set on a sloping site in a suburban environment overlooking Nelson City, the harbour and mountains beyond, it is within walking and cycling distance to work and the town centre.

 The house is formed by two volumes.
 A tall two storey steel form hugs the south boundary turning its back to an adjacent access way with milk laminate windows.
 On the north side it is open to the sun and garden culminating in an outdoor room.
 A lower timber entry wing follows the eastern boundary.
 Together they to maximise the private and sunny spaces to the north and west.
 Comprehensive landscaping has and provided a flat lawn for the young children, decks and outdoor bathing.